pzwiernik/sta437/README.md

 ***

 ### Announcements:
+- Mar 27: The recording for the last lecture is now available.
+Extra office hours will be organized soon.
 - Mar 26: I started adding exercises to practice for the final; see [here](#practice).
 - Mar 22: Midterm 2 results are out.
 Both sections had average ~65.
 - Mar 16: Midterm 2 with solutions is available: [Section 101](./exams/midterm2_101_sols.pdf), [Section 201](./exams/midterm2_201_sols.pdf).